oxyg3nium/oxyg3nium/docker/README.md

 Docker Stack Setup
 ====

-This folder containes all the necessary material to build and run Alephium via docker container.
+This folder containes all the necessary material to build and run Oxyg3nium via docker container.

 ## Prerequisites

-We're using [docker-compose](https://docs.docker.com/compose/) to run Alephium here.
+We're using [docker-compose](https://docs.docker.com/compose/) to run Oxyg3nium here.
 Make sure you have installed `docker` and `docker-compose` before proceeding further.

 If you prefer running `docker` or `docker-compose` command without `sudo`, add your use name